dratx/sivara.health/content/articles/tired-of-nhs-waits-a-2025-guide-to-skipping-the-uk-knee-replacement-waiting-list-with-surgery-in-thailand.md

 ---
 title: Tired of NHS Waits?
-A 2025 Guide to Skipping the UK Knee Replacement Waiting List with Surgery in Thailand
+A 2025 Guide to Skipping the Waiting List
 date: 2025-05-09T14:00:00.000Z
 summary: Living with chronic knee pain is a daily battle.
 Simple acts like walking or climbing stairs can become monumental challenges, impacting your